bullhorn/novo-elements/projects/novo-examples/src/patterns/patterns-test.md

   A bookmarklet is a snippet of JavaScript that sits in your bookmarks bar.
 </p>
 <p>
-  The Waterize bookmarklet can be used to make ugly websites more readable by replacing the styles with Water.css.
+  The Waterize bookmarklet can be used to make ugly websites more readable by replacing the styles with.
 Just drag this link to your bookmarks bar:
 </p>
 <strong>
   test